Chart Color Schemes

 Residential development activity is lower than average in Kambah according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers in Kambah shows approximately 40 new homes approved annually.
-Between FY-21 and FY-25, around 202 homes were approved, with an additional 5 approved so far in FY-26.
-Over the past five financial years, about 1.5 people moved to the area for each dwelling built.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Kambah has seen approximately 40 new homes approved each year.
+Over the past five financial years, between FY-21 and FY-25, around 202 homes were approved, with an additional five approved so far in FY-26.
+On average, 1.5 people moved to the area for each dwelling built over these five years.
 However, this figure has eased to -0.7 people per dwelling over the past two financial years, indicating better supply availability.

 Frequently Asked Questions - Development